denten-books/plain-text/0-chapter.md

 press of Nigeria under circumstances that have been described as "book famine" [@okiy_photocopying_2005, @nkiko_book_2014].
 Such practices engage in the proactive preservation of the literary sphere.
-Shadow libraries and informal book exchange networks create reading publics who own the means of textual production and dissemination.
+Shadow libraries and informal book exchange networks create reading publics who affect the means of textual production and dissemination.
 Under duress, readers build homemade knowledge
 infrastructures: they duplicate, distribute, and archive.
 In the economies that reached later stages of capitalism, such infrastructures are commodified.